tronprotocol/java-tron/shell.md

 ## Introduction

-Using the `start.sh` script, you can quickly and easily build projects.
+Using the `start.sh` script, you can quickly and easily run and build projects.

-If you have already downloaded `java-tron`, you can use `start.sh` to run `java-tron`, or if you have not downloaded java-tron code or jar packages, you can use `start.sh` to download, compile, or get the latest release version in the form of a `jar package`.
+If you have already downloaded `java-tron`, you can use `start.sh` to run `java-tron`, or if you have not downloaded java-tron code or jar packages, you can use `start.sh` to download, compile, run or get the latest release version in the form of a `jar package ` and run.

 ***